vasicbre/android/README.md

 # android
-This is repository for learning and brushing up android programming skills
+This is a repository for learning and brushing up android programming skills